DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC004 - ITHC Common Findings.md

 The security options contain  groupings  of  security  policy  settings  that  can  be  applied  to  hosts  within  the environment  in  order  to  provide  specific  security  functionality,  or  to  provide  additional hardening against attack.

 ### How?

+* Use hardened server builds

+* Ensure servers are domain joined and that servers have appropriate group policies applied

 * [Microsoft Security Options](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/security-options)